 Campus activity in Rochester is centered around the Mayo, Gonda and Plummer buildings.
-These interconnected buildings, together with Rochester Methodist Hospital, comprise the core of Mayo's clinical facilities in downtown Rochester.
-Saint Marys Hospital, located three blocks west of the downtown campus, and Rochester Methodist Hospital are integral to all education programs, providing essential clinical care experiences for students and trainees.
+These interconnected buildings, together with Mayo Clinic Hospital, Methodist Campus, comprise the core of Mayo's clinical facilities in downtown Rochester.
+Mayo Clinic Hospital, Saint Marys Campus, located three blocks west of the downtown campus, and Mayo Clinic Hospital, Methodist Campus are integral to all education programs, providing essential clinical care experiences for students and trainees.

 Mayo's medical library system is one of the largest in the world, containing more than 350,000 bound volumes and 4,300 medical and scientific journal subscriptions.
 Access to extensive online medical database resources is readily available.